elclanrs/jq-idealforms-old/README.md

 Theming
 -------

-**jq-idealforms** relays on a carefully crafted [LESS](http://lesscss.org/) stylesheet, `../css/jq-idealforms.less`.
+**Ideal Forms** relays on a carefully crafted [LESS](http://lesscss.org/) stylesheet, `../css/Ideal Forms.less`.
 From this file you can tweak every detail of the input's appearance, from the simplest text input, to the select menus, radios, and checkboxes.

-When you open `jq-idealforms.less`, all user options are located at the beginning of the file.
+When you open `Ideal Forms.less`, all user options are located at the beginning of the file.
 You can safely edit all values from the "user config".
 The "extra" options must be edited wisely since most of the variables here are relative to other variables defined elsewhere.

 The names of the user config variables are pretty self-explanatory.
 If you screw up you can always go back.